 Pay attention to energy level, line readings, and pronunciation, and let your subject know what you’re looking for in an honest, clear way.
 Once your talent steps in front of those bright lights, it’ll be harder for them to receive this kind of feedback.

 No matter how outgoing you are, it’s scary to get on camera!
 So as the director, it’s on you to keep the talent as comfortable as possible.

 - Kick people out.
 Get everyone out of the room except for you and the talent.
-No bosses, no one checking their email on their iPhone, no office dogs (sorry Lenny).
+No bosses, no one checking their email on their phone, no office dogs (sorry, Lenny).